DevelAngel/swayr/README.md

 [window cycling commands](#swayr-cycling-commands).

 - When the setting is `true`, `swayrd` will inhibit updates to the window LRU order while a _sequence_ of window cycling commands is in progress.
 LRU updates are reactivated when the _sequence_ ends.
 A _sequence_ is considered to have ended when any non-window-cycling-command is received by `swayrd` (e.g. a `nop` command).

   Note: LRU update inhibition also applies to focus changes made outside of `swayr`, for instance by using sway commands directly.

-- When the setting is `false` (the default): `swayrd` will handle focus events the same way regardless of whether a window cycling sequence is in progress or not.
+- When the setting is `false` (the default), `swayrd` will handle focus events the same way regardless of whether a window cycling sequence is in progress or not.

 Note that the key release binding solution lends itself to using `seq_inhibit=true`.

 ### <a id="swayr-version-changes">Version changes</a>